 - social and emotional development of the child

 - scaffolding and differentiation

 - Reading A to Z (literacy assessment training)

 The training is very interactive and structured based on how you would teach in your own classroom.
 The trainers act as teachers and model the lessons for the trainees who are their students.
 They use “teacher talk” and give examples of classroom management techniques throughout.
 The training is not a lecture.
 It is very hands-on, very participatory.

 In recognition of your service, BECA will provide you with room, board, and coverage of incidental costs.
 We encourage you to think of these basic amenities not as compensation, but rather as our means of facilitating your ability to make this commitment to your own learning.

 Each school takes on a unique identity representative of its adjoining community, and partners work closely with BECA teachers and staff to provide cultural training that promotes united community engagement and cultural exchange.
 BECA volunteers are given the tools not only to teach, but also to learn from the communities where they live, make lifelong friendships, and leave a lasting impact.

 Apart from our signature training program, we ensure the ongoing professional growth of our volunteers through quarterly professional development days.
 We want your year with BECA to be a professional leap forward!

-BECA’s tailored custom curriculums ensure that volunteers are well prepared and equipped to provide the BECA students with the highest quality education.
+BECA’s tailored custom curriculums ensure that volunteers are well prepared and equipped to provide the BECA students with a high quality, culturally relevant education.

 We want you to be the “best you” during your year with BECA and beyond.
 Upon completion of service, we offer career development assistance and access to BECA’s extensive, and growing, network of successful alumni.
 It’s who you know!